Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 * Tasha's Cauldron of Everything
   * Customizing your Origin
-    * Please note what changes you made through this when you post your character sheet in **#pc-sheets** All races with permanent, natural flight such as Aarakocra and Winged Tiefling only gain the ability to fly starting at 4th Level
+    * Please note what changes you made through this when you post your character sheet in **#pc-sheets** All races with permanent, natural flight such as Aarakocra and Winged Tiefling will only gain the ability to fly starting at 4th Level.

 #### Not Allowed:
 These races are not available to be use for character creation.
-* Dungeon Master's Guide
-  * Eladrin Elf
-  * Variant Aasimar
 * Volo's Guide to Monsters
   * Yuan-ti
 * Guildmaster's Guide to Ravnica